 The Signorile Report, like my SiriusXM radio program, is news and commentary you need to know right now—independent, ad-free opinion journalism necessary in these times.

 I take on far-right extremism as well as the complicit corporate media, presenting news, politics, culture, interviews and discussions without the media’s often biased, compromised filter.

 The Signorile Report also continues in the tradition of my work as a journalist, author, broadcaster and columnist for many years.

 Most of my work here is free—and you’ll get it in your email box a few times a week—but as a paid subscriber you’ll get more essays, discussion threads, online chats, Q&As and more.
-More than than that, you’ll be supporting ad-free opinion journalism.
+More than that, you’ll be supporting ad-free opinion journalism.
 The Signorile Report is reader-supported.

 I push against the increasingly vile Republican agenda that targets civil rights and working people while promoting the interests of corporations and the wealthy.
 And, as a gay advocate, I fight fiercely for LGBTQ equality.
 All the while, my goal is to inform, enlighten and inspire readers, listeners, and followers.

 Beating back the bigots, on and off the air.

 The Signorile Report also compliments the work I do on my national radio program, “The Michelangelo Signorile Show,” broadcast each weekday (3-6 ET) on SiriusXM Progress, channel 127.
 On the program I offer in-depth analysis on the big issues of the day from a progressive point of view.
 I also interview authors, journalists, activists, artists, scholars, governors, mayors, members of Congress and other political and cultural figures about their perspectives, actions and strategies.